Fairchild Republic A-10 Thunderbolt II: Army helicopter competition

 During this period, the United States Army had been introducing the Bell UH-1 Iroquois into service.
 First used in its intended role as a transport, it was soon modified in the field to carry more machine guns in what became known as the helicopter gunship role.
 This proved effective against the lightly armed enemy, and new gun and rocket pods were added.
 Soon the Bell AH-1 Cobra was introduced.
 This was an attack helicopter armed with long-range BGM-71 TOW missiles able to destroy tanks from outside the range of defensive fire.
 The helicopter was effective and prompted the U.S. military to change its defensive strategy in Europe into blunting any Warsaw Pact advance with anti-tank helicopters instead of the tactical nuclear weapons that had been the basis for NATO's battle plans since the 1950s.

-The Cobra was a quickly-made helicopter based on the UH-1 Iroquois and was introduced in the mid-1960s as an interim design until the U.S. Army "Advanced Aerial Fire Support System" program delivered.
-The Army selected the Lockheed AH-56 Cheyenne, a much more capable attack aircraft with greater speed for initial production.
-These developments worried the USAF, which saw the anti-tank helicopter overtaking its nuclear-armed tactical aircraft as the primary anti-armor force in Europe.
-A 1966 Air Force study of existing close air support (CAS) capabilities revealed gaps in the escort and fire suppression roles, which the Cheyenne could fill.
+The Cobra was a quickly-made helicopter based on the UH-1 Iroquois and was introduced in the mid-1960s as an interim design until the U.S. Army's "Advanced Aerial Fire Support System" helicopter could be delivered.
+The Army selected the Lockheed AH-56 Cheyenne, a more capable attack aircraft with greater speed for initial production.
+The development of the anti-tank helicopter concerned the USAF; a 1966 USAF study of existing close air support (CAS) capabilities revealed gaps in the escort and fire suppression roles that the Cheyenne could fill.
 The study concluded that the service should acquire a simple, inexpensive, dedicated CAS aircraft at least as capable as the A-1, and that it should develop doctrine, tactics, and procedures for such aircraft to accomplish the missions for which the attack helicopters were provided.